erroronline1/caro/readme.md

 > O.Auth_12 The authentication data MUST NOT be changed without re-authenticating the user.

-* Every request matches the login token with the database (server side only).
+* Every request matches the login credentials with the database (server side only).
 If the token is not found, the user is logged out and the session destroyed.

 > O.Auth_13 Whenever changing access parameters, the backend system SHOULD inform the user via last known valid contact details Therefore the user SHOULD get the opportunity to block the change and reset access parameters after successful authentication.

-* Login tokens are created and changed by authorized administrative users only.
+* Login credentials are created and changed by authorized administrative users only.
 This also enables to lock any user out if necessary.

 > O.Auth_14 The manufacturer MUST submit a concept concerning privilege management (e.g. user roles).